-To undertake a small lot project, you will first need to find out the key facts about the property (zoning, overlays, lot size and if the property is included in a neighbourhood plan) and then use the following information to find out if your small lot project needs planning approval.
+Before you undertake a small lot project, find out the key facts about the property.
+The facts include zoning, overlays, lot size and if the property is in a neighbourhood plan.
+Use the information to find out if your small lot project needs planning approval.

-- an area less than 600m² (excluding the driveway) if a rear lot.
+- less than 600 square metres (excluding the driveway) if a rear lot.

 A PD Online property enquiry can help you determine if the proposal requires Council approval.
 You can also phone 07 3403 8888 to speak to a town planner.

-Generally, all small lot houses are required to comply with the Dwelling house (small lot) code.
+Generally, all small lot houses must comply with the Dwelling house (small lot) code.
 The small lot code outlines requirements, including:

 - a small lot should only be occupied by one household

 - new development is contained with a defined building envelope, which specifies: